natanbenchimol/prometheus/README.md

 configure it for their needs.
 3. __Replicability__ - Need to be able to support multiple firings/tests in a short period, keep system setup and reset as fast as possible.

+#### Priorities:
+During development we kept a few priorities of the system in mind when developing.
+1. __Data Safety__ - Keeping data safe is the single most important priority.
+Data is how we measure success, troubleshoot issues, and write papers.
+At every point in development we must ensure that we find all potential failures and account for them.
+2. __Maximise data collection frequency__ - Code should be efficient so that we can push the data collection frequencies as high as possible.
+More data = better!

 #### System Requirements:
 * __GUI__ - Entire system must be controllable with a well designed user interface.